 Holtzman’s Gorilla Survival Wood Handle Ferro Rod: Best Overall

-- 🔥 START over 12,000 FIRES WITH A SINGLE FERRO ROD: Harness the power of fire anytime you need it with the Holtzman's Gorilla Survival ferro rod fire starter kit, which includes a fire rod with wooden handle, a handy scraper, and a paracord necklace.
+- 🔥 START 12.000 FIRES WITH A SINGLE FERRO ROD: Harness the power of fire anytime you need it with the Holtzman's Gorilla Survival ferro rod fire starter kit, which includes a fire rod with wooden handle, a handy scraper, and a paracord necklace

 - 🔥 CARRY SCORCHING-HOT SPARKS IN YOUR POCKET: Perfect for starting a campfire, cooking meals, keeping your fellow campers warm, signaling in case of an emergency, and keeping wild animals away, this ferro rod will become your go-to fire starter.